gulzarsingh12/k8s-prep-notes/cks/cis-benchmark.md

 for server side certs, each node sert should be set into **KubeletConfiguration** (kubeket-config.yaml) for client cert(this is required by each kubelet to connect with apiserver as client).
 Please rememeber to set group as `/O=system:nodes` and name as `/CN=system:node:node01` etc.

+## View Cert
+To view the cert `openssl x509 -in admin.crt -noout -text`